hasiburrahman875/aud/README.md

 # An Augmented Dataset for UAV Detection and Tracking
-This site contains the link to the augmented dataset.
+This site contains the link to the augmented UAV dataset.
+We augmented the UAVs in the original UAV to UAV detection and tracking videos from paper [2].
 Thank you for visiting.
 Please cite both of the following papers when using the dataset.

 Dataset Link (Release 01): [http://tinyurl.com/25c7a4ya](http://tinyurl.com/433akuwp)